Flyers GM: Red Wings nixed van Riemsdyk trade

 "They had a concept that if they were able to move a forward off of their team, then they had interest in acquiring JVR," said Fletcher, who said he was told the deal was off 20 minutes before the trade deadline.
 "All along, it was conditional on the other trade going through and eventually the other trade fell through."

 Van Riemsdyk was one of the biggest names still available on Friday.
-In his 14th season, he has 297 career goals and had 23 points in 41 games this season.
-The Flyers considered him a veteran rental player that could help a contending team.
+In his 14th season, he has 297 career goals and 23 points in 41 games this season.
+The Flyers considered him a veteran rental player who could help a contending team.
 Fletcher was surprised when there wasn't a market for van Riemsdyk.

 "The one offer that I did get for JVR was at 1:40 this afternoon, and it was a conditional offer," he said.
 "I didn't know what the market might be, but I thought there would be at least some offers that we had to consider."